Medical magnetic resonance imaging

 22485, Knowledge of MRI corresponding to notes at http://eprints.drcmr.dk/37/ is required (until and including k-space) and the corresponding mathematical formalism covered in course 22485.

-A questionnaire covering course prerequisites is available on the course homepage for repetion ahead of the course, but also to give participants not having taken 22485 insight into what they need to study themselves in advance.
+A questionnaire covering course prerequisites is available on the course homepage for repetition ahead of the course, but also to give participants not having taken 22485 insight into what they need to study themselves in advance.

-Limited programming experience is needed, e.g. Matlab.
+Limited programming experience is needed, e.g. Matlab or Python.

 Teaching Method